 The Georgia return correlates to the Federal return in most respects (see information on Page 1 about Federal tax changes).
-The taxable income shown on the Federal return is the basis used to calculate Georgia taxable income with adjustments as provided by Georgia law.
-The accounting period and method for the Georgia return must be the same as the Federal return.
+The taxable income shown on the Federal return is the basis used to by Georgia law.
+The accounting period and method for the Georgia partial exception, Form IT-REIT must be completed. return must be the same as the Federal return.
 The Federal principles pertaining to execution of the return by an officer and the preparer also apply to Georgia returns.
 A copy of the Federal return and all supporting schedules must be attached to the Georgia return.

-Affiliated corporations that file a consolidated Federal income tax return must file separate income tax returns with Georgia unless they have prior approval or have been requested to file a consolidated return by the Commissioner of Revenue.
+tax return must file separate income tax returns with Georgia on Page 1. unless they have prior approval or have been requested to file a consolidated return by the Commissioner of Revenue.
 If filing a consolidated Georgia income tax return, a separate net worth tax return must be filed by each subsidiary.
-Visit our website at www.dor.ga.gov for instructions concerning proper return preparation and mailing.
+Visit our website at http://dor.ga.gov for instructions concerning proper return preparation and mailing.

-If a federal audit results in a change in taxable income, the taxpayer shall file a return reflecting the changed or corrected net income within 180 days of final determination.
-Mail the return to: Georgia Taxpayer Services Division, P. O. Box 49432, Atlanta, GA 30359-1432.
+If a federal audit results in a change in taxable income, the taxpayer shall file a return reflecting the changed or corrected net income pre-approval from the Department.
+Also see Georgia Regulation within 180 days of final determination.
+Mail the return to: Georgia 560-7-3-.10.
+Taxpayer Services Division, P. O. Box 49432, Atlanta, GA 30359-